rkruger01/warframe_market_parser/README.md

 - There should be a cookie with `Name: JWT`.
 Copy the `Value` field of this, and make note of it.
 You'll reuse it in a later step!
 - Note: This is your authentication key to warframe.market, so don't give it out!
 3. Generate the configuration file
-- The application expects a file called "config.txt" to be placed in the same directory as it.
+- The application expects a file called "config.txt" to be placed in the same directory as it (dist).
 - The layout of the file is as follows (copy and paste)

         [Default]